Clark County is named for Charles F Clark, who was the captain of Company F, Sixth Kansas Cavalry and who died At Memphis on December 10, 1864.

 Contractor: D C Bass and Sons of Enid, Oklahoma

 Description: The building faces east and is a two story buff colored brick, stone and concrete structure.
+The building is located on spacious landscaped grounds in the center of the city.
 The east front has a projecting stone faced center section with glass entrance.
 The windows run in a series of three windows.
 The roof line is flat.

 N – Ford County